eggsyntax/reconstructorepl/README.md

 #'user/c
 user> (defn' f [t] (* t (inc c)))
 #'user/f
-user> ;; build-defs prints a complete, minimal, ordered sequence of definitions which can be copy/pasted into your source file. user> ;; `b` depends on `a` user> (rc/build-defs 'b)
+user> ;; build-defs prints a complete, minimal, ordered sequence of definitions user> ;; which can be copy/pasted into your source file. user> ;; `b` depends on `a` user> (rc/build-defs 'b)
 ((def a 1) (def b (inc a)))